Azure/azure-sdk/docs/dotnet/introduction.md

 Azure.Core library exposes an abstract type called ```Operation<T>```, which represents such LROs and supports operations for polling and waiting for status changes, and retrieving the final operation result.
 A service method invoking a long running operation will return a subclass of `Operation<T>`, as shown below.

+Note that some older libraries use a slightly different, older LRO pattern.
+In the the old LRO pattern, LRO methods started with the prefix 'Start' and did not take the  ```WaitUntil``` parameter.
+Such libraries are free to continue using this older pattern, or they can transition to the new pattern.

 ```csharp
 // the following type is located in Azure.Core
 public abstract class Operation<T> : Operation {